 |Foreign transaction fee||none||none|

 Because the cards have many similarities, we’re going to look at them together to evaluate their strengths and weaknesses.

 Annual Companion Fare.
 The Companion Fare isn’t just something you can get as part of the cards’ sign-up bonuses — you can earn a Companion Fare every account anniversary.

 Higher rewards rate for airline purchases.
-The Alaska Airlines Visa Signature® card: Earn 3 miles for every $1 spent directly on Alaska Airlines purchases.
-Earn 1 mile for every $1 spent on all other purchases.
-The Alaska Airlines Visa® Business credit card offers 3 miles for every $1 spent directly on Alaska Airlines purchases, 1 mile for every $1 spent on all other purchases.
+The DUPLICATE Alaska Airlines Visa Signature® card: The Alaska Airlines Visa® Business credit card offers 3 miles for every $1 spent directly on Alaska Airlines purchases, 1 mile for every $1 spent on all other purchases.
 The rate of 3 miles per $1 spent on eligible Alaska Airlines purchases is higher than some competing airline credit cards.

 Free checked bag.
 Both cards offer a free checked bag on Alaska flights for you and up to six other guests on the same reservation.